tiran/defusedxml/README.txt

 defusedxml
 ==========

-defuxedxml contains various workarounds and fixes for denial of service attacks on Python's XML parsers.
+The `defusedxml package`_ contains several Python-only workarounds and fixes for denial of service vulnerabilities in Python's XML libraries.
+The `defusedexpat package`_ comes with binary extensions and a `modified expat`_ libary instead of the standard `expat parser`_.

 .. contents:: Table of Contents
    :depth: 2